Words Starting With Short O Sound

 One helpful technique is to record yourself saying words with the short "o" sound and then compare your pronunciation to that of a native speaker.
 Listen carefully to the subtle differences and try to emulate the correct pronunciation.
 This exercise will enhance your auditory discrimination skills and enable you to identify areas for improvement in your own speech.

 When using words with the short "o" sound in writing, pay attention to spelling conventions.
 While the letter "o" is the most common way to represent this sound, there are exceptions.
-For example, the word "cough" contains the letters "ough" but is pronounced with a short "o" sound.
+Plus, for example, the word "cough" contains the letters "ough" but is pronounced with a short "o" sound.
 Familiarizing yourself with these exceptions will help you avoid spelling errors.

 FAQ